Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/advanced-tutorial/get-started.md

 <img src={useBaseUrl('static/images/tutorials/dx1-tutorial/dashboard1.png')} />

-As the Wago Connector App running on your development machine is not connected to an actual Wago PLC, your machine will stay in the state `disabled` , and your order will stay in the state `idle`.
-If your wago-connector app was connected to an actual Wago PLC, it would show its state and your order would change into a different state (such as `running` or `interrupted`), depending on the data it receives from the Wago PLC.
+As the Wago Connector App running on your development machine is not connected to an actual Wago PLC, your machine will stay in the state `disabled`, and your order will stay in the state `idle`.
+If your Wago Connector App was connected to an actual Wago PLC, it would show its state and your order would change into a different state (such as `running` or `interrupted`), depending on the data it receives from the Wago PLC.

 Now that you have a basic understanding of the use case and how the apps work, we will take a closer look at the business logic in the next section.